open-sdr/openwifi/doc/README.md

 ## driver and software overall principle

-[Linux mac80211 subsystem](https://www.kernel.org/doc/html/v4.16/driver-api/80211/mac80211.html), as a part of [Linux wireless](https://wireless.wiki.kernel.org/en/developers/documentation/mac80211) defines a set of APIs ([ieee80211_ops](https://www.kernel.org/doc/html/v4.9/80211/mac80211.html#c.ieee80211_ops)) to rule the Wi-Fi chip driver behavior.
-SoftMAC Wi-Fi chip driver implements (part of) APIs.
-That is why Linux can support so many types of Wi-Fi chip.
+[Linux mac80211 subsystem](https://www.kernel.org/doc/html/v4.16/driver-api/80211/mac80211.html), as a part of [Linux wireless](https://wireless.wiki.kernel.org/en/developers/documentation/mac80211), defines a set of APIs ([ieee80211_ops](https://www.kernel.org/doc/html/v4.9/80211/mac80211.html#c.ieee80211_ops)) to rule the Wi-Fi chip driver behavior.
+SoftMAC Wi-Fi chip driver implements (subset of) those APIs.
+That is why Linux can support so many Wi-Fi chips of different chip vendors.

 openwifi driver (sdr.c) implements following APIs of ieee80211_ops:
 -	**tx**.
 It is called when upper layer has a packet to send